alexxanton/call_me_maybe/README.md

 * Proper parameter type generation
 * Trailing commas
 * Backslash before other characters
+* Floating points

-Some of the tests rely on tricking the model into doing things it wouldn't normally do, like adding extra decimal points (`1.2.3`)
+Some of the tests rely on tricking the model into doing things it wouldn't normally do, like adding extra decimal points (`1.2.3`) or adding trailing commas by making it think there's three parameters when there's actually just two.

 ## Example Usage
 With the default input files:

 ```bash